7 Best Gaming PCs of 2025

 Maingear MG-1 offers superior gaming performance than the Lenovo 5i (Gen 8), thanks to the RTX 5070 graphics card.
 Moreover, the RTX 5070 GPU features the latest DLSS 3.0 version for higher fps gaming.

 The most eye-catching feature of this gaming PC is its design.
 The side glass panel offers a mesmerizing view of the bluish RGB aesthetics running through the internal hardware.
-Maingear has not used any proprietary parts in this PC, so you can easily upgrade with aftermarket hardware.
+Maingear has not used any proprietary parts in this PC, therefore, it is easier to upgrade this PC with better hardware.

 I played Far Cry 6 and CyberPunk 2077 with DLSS and ray-tracing turned on.
 On high settings, both games were able to produce over 90fps at 1080p settings.
 Scaling the resolution to 1440p, the average FPS were still above 60fps.